-I'm purchasing a new build house in Fforestfach with a mortgage from The Royal Bank of Scotland.
-The sellers refused to reduce the price so I negotiated £7000 of extras instead.
-The property agent suggested that I not reveal to my solicitor about this side-deal as it will jeopardize my loan with the bank.
-Is this normal?.
+I am purchasing my first flat in Fforestfach with a mortgage from National Westminster Bank.
+The developers would not budge the price so I negotiated five thousand pounds worth of fixtures and fittings instead.
+The property agent told me not to tell my lawyer about this extras as it would jeopardize my loan with the bank.
+Should I keep quiet?.

 All lenders require a Disclosure of Incentives Form from the developer of any new build, converted or renovated property, It is available online from the Lenders’ Handbook page on the CML website.
 CML form is completed and handed to the lender's surveyor when the inspection is done.